Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning: Introduction

 \section{Introduction}

-Given a graph $G$ and a nonnegative weight function on the edges of $G$, the maximum cut problem is that of finding a partition of the vertices in two sets such that the total weight of the edges crossing the cut is maximized.
-It is easy to find a solution such that the weight of the cut is at least half of the optimum (for instance, a random partition cuts half of the total weight of the graph).
-The algorithm of Goemans and Williamson \cite{GW}, based on semidefinite programming, yields a $0.87856\cdots$ approximation for this problem.
-Until recently, the only known methods giving a guarantee of more than a half required solving a semidefinite program.
-In \cite{Luca}, Trevisan presented an algorithm based on spectral partitioning with approximation factor bounded away from half.
-In that paper, it was shown that the algorithm has an approximation ratio of at least 0.531.
-We present a new analysis that improves that bound up to 0.6142.
-We also show how to apply this algorithm to the slightly more general maximum colored cut problem.
+The maximum cut (Max-Cut) problem consists of finding a bipartition of the vertices of a weighted graph that maximizes the total weight of the edges crossing it.
+Max-Cut is one of Karp's original NP-complete problems, so finding heuristics and approximation algorithms for it has attracted researchers for years.
+It is easy to find a solution for Max-Cut whose weight is at least half of the optimum: a partition chosen uniformly at random will cut, in expectation, half of the total weight of the graph, and this process can be derandomized using standard techniques.
+No approximation asymptotically better than 1/2 was known for this problem until Goemans and Williamson \cite{GW} devised an algorithm based on semidefinite programming (SDP) yielding a $0.87856$ approximation.
+Although SDP is solvable in polynomial time, it is still computationally expensive in practice, so it is an intriguing question to develop approximation algorithms for Max-Cut that do not use SDP.
+Semidefinite programming was the only known method to achieve a guarantee of more than a half until Trevisan~\cite{Luca} devised an algorithm based on eigenvector computations whose approximation factor is at least 0.531.
+In this article, we present a new analysis of Trevisan's algorithm that improves that bound up to 0.614247.
+We also apply a modification of his algorithm to the slightly more general maximum colored cut problem.